ThomasBaudeau/sgENERATE/README.md

  ### sgENERATE Usage:
  <pre>
 --coverage (default 5000)
---error mean error rate of the generated samples (default 0.95 i.e 5% error) --compare  if true don't run the benchmark and only make the data generation (default false)
+--error mean error rate of the generated samples (default 0.95, i.e., 5% error) --compare if true, don't run the benchmark and only generate the data (default false)
 </pre>